avpripri/avpripri/electrical.md

 # Electrical Power Management Controller (EPMC)

-This controller is the heart of the electrical power system and is responsible for powering on, monitoring both current loads, board temperatures, energizing lighting circuits and powering-down the aircraft.
+This controller is the heart of the electrical power system and is responsible for powering on, monitoring bus voltages, current loads and board temperatures, controls all lighting circuits and powering-down the aircraft.

 The controller will receive GPS information from the flight control system via serial bus (CAN or RS-485).
 This will include height above ground and time of day.
 This information will be used to manage the light system.
 The controller can also receive explicit requests to turn on/off any switched  circuit (Strobe, Landing, Taxi & Aux).
 It will broadcast current usage, temperature and switch status for other systems to monitor or dislay.